TMS provides a number of grants which can be used to support research, conference travel or training.

 - Explanation of why Angelina Messina Grant funding is required for financial support of the activity

-Application for the small grant involves completing the attached application form and providing a max.
-2-page CV (preferably combined as a single document).
-The deadline each year is the 31st October and completed application forms and CV’s should be submitted to the TMS secretary (secretary[at]tmsoc.org).
-The first grant was made in Nov.
-2017.
+All applications must be made on the application form, with a max.
+2-page CV (preferably combined as a single document)and submitted to the Secretary.
+The deadline for applications is the 31st of October.
 Funding cannot be made retrospectively.
-Further enquiries about the scheme can be made to the TMS secretary (secretary[at]tmsoc.org).
+Further enquiries about the scheme can be made to the Secretary.

 Society officers will evaluate the applications and notify the successful candidate following the TMS AGM held in November.
 Proposals will be ranked based on the following criteria:

 - Feasibility within the budget and time allotted

 - Applicants track record

 Successful applicants must submit a brief project summary (max.
 100 words) suitable for a non-specialist when the grant is announced (for the website and TMS newsletter) and within two years of the award date, a report on the outcomes of the project for TMS Newsletter.
 Receipt of the grant must be acknowledged in any resulting published work.